paulgoetze/weka-jruby/README.md

 #### Classifying new data

+Each classifier implements either a `classify` method or a `distibution_for` method, or both.

-Most classifiers comes with a `classify` method which takes a Weka::Core::DenseInstance or an Array of values and returns the predicted class value:
+The `classify` method takes a Weka::Core::DenseInstance or an Array of values as argument and returns the predicted class value:

 ```ruby
 instances = Weka::Core::Instances.from_arff('unclassified_data.arff')